When an individual’s communication becomes limited due to hearing loss, basic communication can feel effortful and exhausting.

-Adults with untreated hearing loss are less likely to participate in organized social activities, leading to feelings of depression.
+Adults with untreated hearing loss are less likely to participate in organized social activities, which can lead to feelings of depression.

-- Nearly 33% of adults 70 years and older have a hearing loss that impacts daily communication.1
+- Nearly 33 percent of adults 70 years and older have a hearing loss that impacts daily communication.1

-- Less than 25% of adults with significant hearing loss use hearing aids.1
+- Less than 25 percent of adults with significant hearing loss use hearing aids.1

-- On average, it takes people 7 years to seek treatment for hearing loss from the time they feel they are affected.
+- On average, it takes people seven years to seek treatment for hearing loss from the time they feel they are affected.

 - Hearing loss can make it more difficult to interact with peers and can lead to decreased social engagement, depression, or bad moods.1